NautilusTrader

 Data types

-The following section discusses Databento schema -> Nautilus data type equivalence and considerations.
+This section covers Databento schema to Nautilus data type mapping.

 Instrument definitions

-Databento provides a single schema to cover all instrument classes, these are decoded to the appropriate Nautilus Instrument types.
+Databento uses a single schema for all instrument classes.
+The decoder maps each to the appropriate Nautilus Instrument type.

 Databento instrument classCodeNautilus instrument type